Foods of the Traditional Krakow Kitchen: Regional Cheeses

 So, how is it made?
 To get that official stamp of approval from the Oscypek gods, the final result must feature at least 60% sheep’s milk (with the remainder from cow’s milk), measure from 17 to 23cm in length, weigh 600 - 800g and be produced between late April and early October.
 This is when the mountain grasses are at their most lush and the shepherds bring their sheep to feed on them.

-After milking the fat and happy sheep in during the spring and summer, the unpasteurized, salted milk is transformed into cottage cheese, washed with boiling water and drained with the use of cheesecloth.
+After being milked from a herd of fat and happy sheep over spring and summer, the unpasteurized, salted milk is transformed into cottage cheese, washed with boiling water and drained with the use of cheesecloth.
 Next, our oscypek-in-the-making is squished into the carved wooden moulds which will give them their final spindle-like shape and traditional geometric patterns.
 For the next few nights, whilst still held tight in its mould, the cheese is soaked in a barrel filled with brine.
 The final step in this process is for the oscypek to get cured with 14 days in a spa retreat for cheeses - the hot smokehouse.

 Can oscypek fall in love?
 That’s a question for another article.
 But they can definitely make love or we can’t imagine how else these baby oscypek came into the world.
 Redykołka is an adorable little oscypek which comes in adorable little shapes such as adorable little animals and Mario Kart turtle shells.
 Aww, what a wee cute baby cheese.

 Gołka is a very similar cheese to Ocypek.
 From the same region but often made from cow's milk and with an ever so slightly different shape.